 - Partners of students, who are on a low income or unemployed

-If you fit into one of the above categories you may be entitled to claim Income Support, Housing Benefit, Council Tax Benefit* and/or Jobseekers' Allowance, either throughout the year or during the summer vacation. (*Full-time students are exempt from Council Tax, but partners who are liable may be able to claim Council Tax Benefit.)
+If you fit into one of the above categories you may still be entitled to Income Support, Housing Benefit, Council Tax Benefit* and/or Jobseekers' Allowance, either throughout the year or during the summer vacation. (*Full-time students are exempt from Council Tax, but partners who are liable may be able to claim Council Tax Benefit.)

 Read our Factsheet: Full-time Students, Benefits and Tax Credits

 If you are not sure about your entitlement to means-tested benefits, contact Student Money Advice.

 Student Income and 'legacy' benefits